2026 ComparisonUpdated March 2026

 • If you want the biggest community — choose ReciMe.
 With 800K+ downloads it has the largest user base, though be prepared for the $9.99/month price tag and the 5-recipe free tier limit.

 For most people reading this guide — people who find recipes while scrolling TikTok, watching YouTube, or browsing Instagram Reels — Preplo is the best recipe app in 2026.
 It solves the specific problem of turning ephemeral cooking videos into recipes you can actually cook, shop for, and come back to.
-And with a generous free tier, there's no risk in trying it.
+With 1 free extraction and a free trial on every plan, there's no risk in trying it.

 Start Cooking with Preplo